 Module credits 5.00

 Prerequisites No prerequisites.

-Language of tuition Afrikaans and English is used in one class
+Language of tuition Afrikaans and English are used in one class

-Academic organisation Law Dean's Office
+Department Law Deans Office

 Period of presentation Year

 Development and presentation of a research proposal.
 (A research proposal must be submitted to the supervisor and accepted in the first semester of the second year of study before the student will be allowed to register for the mini-dissertation.)